Enchanted Hills Camp

 For over 70 years, Enchanted Hills Camp and Retreat has provided blind and visually impaired visitors with unparalleled opportunity for outdoors recreation and skills development.

-In the aftermath of the 2017 fires, Enchanted Hills Camp now has the opportunity to create a more effective and engaging camp experience.
+In the aftermath of the 2017 fires, Enchanted Hills Camp had the opportunity to create a more effective and engaging camp experience.
 Reimagining the physical environment to more directly serve the goals of the camp will not only enhance the features and qualities campers already value but will also allow the camp to evolve over time and to better serve its future users.

-Design Director Peter Pfau demonstrates the tactile model with the clients, LightHouse CEO Bryan Bashin, Board President Chris Downey, and EHC Visioning Committee Member Jerry Kuns.
+Design Director Peter Pfau demonstrates the tactile model with the clients, former LightHouse CEO Bryan Bashin, Board President Chris Downey, and EHC Visioning Committee Member Jerry Kuns.

 Accessible Design Process

 How does an architect communicate design plans to a client with visual impairment?
 Thinking about textures and lines, we built a tactile model so we could share our plans with our client by touch.
 We started by building a simple topographical model out of cardboard.
 Proposed new buildings were covered in sandpaper, while existing buildings were smooth.
 It took a few iterations and tests to figure out how to make the model legible to our clients.
 We experimented with several materials to symbolize the pathways and landed on using a cord to demonstrate the winding trails.
+For the buildings themselves, we worked with the LightHouse MAD Lab to create tactile prints and any time we were showing renderings, we would couple them with a very detailed description of what was shown on the screen.

 Project Team